magento/knowledge-base/src/troubleshooting/miscellaneous/exact-match-search-for-product-not-working-in-adobe-commerce.md

 <ins>Steps to reproduce:</ins>

 1. On the store front of an Adobe Commerce 2.3 powered store, enter *Saga 1* in the search field and click **Search**.
-1. Notice, that in search results you only get the products with attribute value `Saga 1`.
+1. Notice that in search results, you only get the products with the attribute value `Saga 1`.
 1. On the store front of an Adobe Commerce 2.4 powered store, enter *Saga 1* in the search field and click **Search**.

 <ins>Actual result:</ins>